 Hotels and shops in Omaha were segregated, too.
 There were several Black hotels that existed from the 1890s through the 1960s, including the Booker T. Washington Hotel; Calhoun Hotel; Broadview Hotel; and several others.
 Most stores in downtown Omaha were off-limits to African Americans, either through intimidation or simple denial.
 One of the first targets of anti-racism protesters during the Civil Rights movement was the cafeteria in the basement of the Douglas County Courthouse, as well as the Woolworth’s in downtown Omaha.

-Omaha’s schools were incredibly segregated as well, with the entire African American student population in the city sent to just a few schools.
+By the turn of the 20th century Omaha’s schools became incredibly segregated, with the entire African American student population in the city sent to just a few schools.
 A couple schools were completely Black, and a few others were known for being Black schools.
 Segregated schools in Omaha included Lake, Lothrop, Kennedy, Kellom and Howard Kennedy.
+In Omaha, segregated schools didn’t mean a building was exclusively for Blacks; it meant that Black people weren’t allowed to go to schools other than ones white people wanted them to attend.

 They won major battles, including integrating several businesses, passing key housing, employment and labor legislation, and other initiatives focused on defeating discrimination.
 However, they failed too, finding the city’s racism too entrenched to overcome more than once.